kitschpatrol/bluetooth-switcher/README.md

 Next time you log in it will automatically start.

 ## Rebuilding
 Open the bluetooth-switcher.applescript in Apple's Script Editor tool and export it as an application (File > Export).
+Check the "Stay open after run handler" option.

+## Hiding the app from the dock
+If you'd prefer the app to not show up in the dock, run the following.
+(Assumes an installation to the Applications folder.)

+`defaults write '/Applications/bluetooth-switcher.app/Contents/Info.plist' LSUIElement -bool yes`